Worklytics/psoxy/docs/sources/atlassian/jira-server.md

      - `read:jira-work`
 2. Disable or set a reasonable expiration time for the token.
 If you set an expiration time, it is your responsibility to re-generate the token and reset it in your host environment to maintain your connection
 3. Copy the value of the token in `PSOXY_JIRA_SERVER_ACCESS_TOKEN` variable as part of AWS System Manager Parameter Store / GCP Cloud Secrets
-   NOTE: If your token has been created with expiration date, please remember to update it before that date to ensure connector is going to work.